 * Meat on Meat - there are so many preparations of red meat during Chinese New Year like a Shanghai Styled Braised Pork Belly that a Merlot would be a perfect way to balance the heavier dishes.

-* Peking Duck - there will be tons of poultry like Peking Duck and white vinegar chicken that Côtes du Rhône that will balance out some of that fattiness.
+* Peking Duck - there will be tons of poultry like Peking Duck and white vinegar chicken that a Côtes du Rhône that will balance out some of that fattiness.

 * Veggies - there will be heavier vegetables during Chinese New Year like Garlic Eggplant or Sweet and Sour Three Veggie Stir-Fry which a nice Chianti wine will offset with its more fruity taste.